-While the "Control Tower" can handle the day-to-day affairs of the regime, there will be times when the regime needs to make course corrections or lay down new strategic guidance.
-This is a decision only the Supreme Leader can make.
-When these occasions arise, as suggested above, Kim Jong-un most likely meets with one or more of his regents, who can provide context and make him aware of the consequences inside the regime if he were to take one or another decision.
-As time passes and the overarching guidance that Kim Jong-il laid down in his last will and testament becomes less relevant to the issues confronting the regime, these decisions will be made.
-If Kim Jong-un has consolidated his power, he will be able to take these decisions on his own.
+While the "Control Tower" could handle the day-to-day affairs of the regime, there were times early in Kim Jong-un's rule when the regime needed to make course corrections or lay down new strategic guidance.
+This was a decision only the Supreme Leader could make.
+When these occasions arose, as suggested above, Kim Jong-un most likely met with one or more of his regents, who could provide context and make him aware of the consequences inside the regime if he were to take one or another decision.
+As time passes and the overarching guidance that Kim Jong-il laid down in his last will and testament becomes less relevant to the issues confronting the regime, these decisions will likely grow in number.226 If Kim Jong-un has consolidated his power, he will be able to take these decisions on his own.
 But if not, Kim will have to rely on his closest advisors, working with his Personal Secretariat, to set up the agenda, present the options, and ensure that his decisions are taken for action.